Enhance your HTML5 progress bars with minimal effort!

 Timer

-<progress data-timer="4">
+<progress data-timer="4"> </progress>

-</progress><progress data-timer="4" data-pause="true">
+<progress data-timer="4" data-pause="true"> </progress>

 SASS integration

-ep is written with sass using !default variables for configuration.
+is written with sass

-This allows you to import just the pieces of ep you want whilst being able to override the defaults from within your own sass code.
+you want whilst being able to override the defaults from within your own sass

 For example; how about overriding the color and opacity?